rmarting/strimzi-migration-demo/README.md

 The scenario covered in this repo is to have an Active-Passive deployment of Apache Kafka clusters deployed in different OpenShift clusters.

-This repo was tested in the following environments:
+This repo was tested in:

 * Source Environment:
   * Red Hat OpenShift Container Platform 4.5.18
-  * Red Hat AMQ Streams Operators 1.6.3
+  * Red Hat AMQ Streams Operators 1.6.3 (Apache Kafka 2.5)

 * Target Environment:
   * Red Hat OpenShift Container Platform 4.8.5
-  * Red Hat AMQ Streams Operators 1.8.0
+  * Red Hat AMQ Streams Operators 1.8.0 (Apache Kafka 2.8)

-**NOTE**: This repo has been tested in Red Hat OpenShift Container Platform 4.6 version.
+**NOTE**: To follow this demo you should have two different OpenShift cluster available following the versions described above.

+## Migration Process Overview

+This migration process covers the scenario when you have an Apache Kafka cluster deployed in an OpenShift platform (source) and you need to migrate the data and your applications to a new OpenShift platform (target).
+This process could be done using other tools or process however in this repo we focused to use one of the tools provided by Apache Kafka ecosystem: Mirror Maker 2.

+The migration process could be summarized as:

+1.- An Apache Kafka cluster up and running in the source OpenShift platform.
+This platform has already some producer and consumer applications running successfully.
+2.- Expose the source Apache Kafka cluster to external clients of OpenShift.
+3.- Extract from the source Apache Kafka cluster the certificates and credentials needed to allow authenticated and authorized connections from outside of OpenShift.
+4.- Deploy a new Apache Kafka cluster in the target OpenShift platform.
+This new Apache Kafka cluster could be a higher version of the original one (as we did in this repo) but it is needed to have a similar deployment topology as the source one.
+5.- Deploy and create the secrets with the credentials coming from the source Kafka cluster needed to be used by the applications.
+Create the users definitions in the target Kafka cluster.
+6.- Set up MirrorMaker2 with the source and target Kafka clusters (connection string, users, ...)
+7.- Deploy MirrorMaker2 in the target OpenShift platform.
+8.- Verify the topics are created in the target Kafka.
+This process could also sync the consumer groups offsets from the source Kafka cluster.
+9.- Stop consumers in the source OpenShift platform.
+10.- Deploy and start consumers in the target OpenShift platform.
+11.- Stop producers in the source OpenShift platform.
+12.- Deploy and start producers in the target OpenShift platform.

+This process started with an Active(source)-Passive(target) deployment, but when it is completed the target platform will be the new active one and we could stop and remove the source platform.

+**NOTE:** MirrorMaker2 helps to cover other kinds of topologies to migrate or replicate data between different Apache Kafka clusters (multi-cloud, different data-flows, back-ups, ...), all of them out of the scope of this repo.

+Both Apache Kafka deployments are managed and operated by the Red Hat AMQ Streams operators.
+Of course, this scenario could be covered also by the Strimzi Operators (upstream of Red Hat AMQ Streams).

 # Deploying Source Environment

-As a normal user (non ```cluster-admin```) in your OpenShift cluster, create the following namespaces:
+As a normal user (non ```cluster-admin```) in your source OpenShift cluster, create the following namespace:

 ```shell
 ❯ oc login -u user